Nursing and Midwifery Peer Mentoring

 - Be able to commit at least 20 hours volunteering throughout the program

-- Submit a written application by 29 June through the application button
+- As a new peer mentor, submit a written application through the application button and complete a video application

-As a new student, you’ll be allocated a peer mentor who will support you in your first year.
+As a new student, you’ll be grouped with other first-year students to receive mentoring support from a peer mentor in your first year.

 Your mentor will be an experienced student from your faculty who can share knowledge and answer your questions about university life.
 They can show you where to find programs, resources and services at Monash, so you can have an enjoyable and successful first year.